Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 A comma may be used after the business name and before the designator.
 For example, “Common Grounds Coffee Inc.” and “Common Grounds Coffee, Inc.” are both acceptable.

-If there is a name you want but are not ready to register the Corporation, you can file the Name Reservation form with the Washington Secretary of State.
-The name reservation will hold a name for up to 180 days at the cost of $30.
+If you want a name but are not ready to register the Corporation, you can file the Name Reservation form with the Washington Secretary of State.
+The name reservation will hold a name for up to 180 days.

 While a Corporation has to select a unique name that another Washington Corporation isn’t using, that doesn’t guarantee that the name isn’t currently used by someone else.
 Before registering a Corporation name, be sure to do a trademark search to verify it is available for you to use.